How Cold Affects Our Eyes: Effects and Protection

 • Shield your eyes from the wind with scarves or hats

-When to see an eye doctor
+When to consult an ophthalmologist

-Consult an eye doctor if you experience:
+Consult an ophthalmologist if you experience:

 • Persistent eye pain

-• Blurred vision that doesn't go away
+• Blurred vision that doesn't clear

-• Intense redness for over 24 hours
+• Intense redness for more than 24 hours

-• Extreme sensitivity to light
+• Extreme light sensitivity

 • Severe dry eyes